beav-student/CS290/README.md

 # CS290
-Repository for CS 290 class at Oregon State University.
+Repository for CS 290 class.